rbowsley/lamplighthelp/source/9-2-0_Linking records_to_a_linked_case.markdown

 [9.2.0 The {{Work}} Record Context Menu](/help/index/p/9.2.0a.png)

-- Click 'link to {{linked case}}' on the context menu next to any {{activity}} record (or right click on the record in a table).
+- Click 'link to {{linked case}}'.
 (If you do not see this option it is because it is not enabled in your system.
 Your System Administrator will be able to change this if required - see [16.12.4 Global Settings: Data Display Options](/help/index/p/16.12.4).)
-- This will open up a dialogue box where you can start typing the name of the {{linked case}} to find the one that you need.
+- This will open up a pop-up box where you can start typing the name of the {{linked case}} to find the one that you need.
 Once it appears in the list, click on it to add the record.

 ### To Link a Record in the Table

 In the table of records in a person's profile:
 - Find another record which is already linked to the same {{linked case}}.
-- Drag and drop the record that you are adding on to of the initial linked record.
+- Drag and drop the record that you are adding on top of the initial linked record.
 - This will add the second record to the same {{linked case}}.

 **Please note:** This option is not possible in systems where there is a search bar above the table.

-Once a record is linked to a {{linked case}} it appears in the '{{linked case}} view' tab, within the {{linked case}} that it is connected to.
+Once a record is linked to a {{linked case}} it appears in the '{{linked case}} view' tab, within the {{linked case}} that it is connected to (you can see all the {{linked case}}s in boxes down the left side of the page).
 It also continues to appear as normal in its appropriate tab, for example the {{work}} records tab.

 ### What to Look for If 'Link to {{Linked Case}}' Is Not an Option on the Menu